skylarnagao/peerio-client/BUILD.md

 # Additional (Internal) Tooling

-To bump the version number to a patch version, run `grunt bump`.
+To bump the version number to a patch version, run `gulp bump`.

-Before doing releases, make sure to run `grunt update` to update dependencies and translation copy.
+Before doing releases, make sure to run `gulp update` to update dependencies and translation copy.

 Mac OS code signing can be done with `gulp sign`, provided the right Developer ID certificate is installed and configured as an environment variable.